maelstrom-software/maelstrom/README.md

   quickly.
 * It's Rusty.
 The whole project is written in Rust.

 We started with a Rust test runner, but Maelstrom's underlying job execution system is general-purpose.
-We will add support for other languages' test frameworks throughout 2024.
+We will add support for other languages' test frameworks in the near future.
 We have also provided tools for adventurous users to run arbitrary jobs, either using a command-line tool or a gRPC-based SDK.

 The project is currently Linux-only (x86 and ARM), as it relies on namespaces to implement containers.